FK-Bonn/fsen-records/README.md

 # fsen-records
-Document sorter for AFSG payout requests.
+FS data and payout request management

-This Frontend is written in Svelte and is part of a three-component application.
+This Frontend is written in Vue3 and is part of a three-component application.
 The other two components are:
 - A folder structure full of documents, with a Python script that turns